lywebdev/driveme/backend/README.md

 This middleware handles user authentication by verifying JSON Web Tokens (JWT) stored in cookies.
 It includes two main functions: `isUserLoggedIn` and `isUserLoggedOut`.

+## Admin Authentication Middleware

+This middleware handles admin authentication by verifying JSON Web Tokens (JWT) stored in cookies and checking the user’s role.

 ### Functions

 - **authResponse**: Sends a 401 Unauthorized response with a message.